Bass Museum: Early years

-John Bass (1891-1978) and Johanna Redlich (m.
-Feb.
-21, 1921) were Jewish-immigrants from Vienna, Austria who resided in Miami Beach.
+John Bass (1891–1978) and Johanna Redlich (m.
+February 21, 1921) were Jewish-immigrants from Vienna, Austria who resided in Miami Beach.
 As President of the Fajardo Sugar Company of Puerto Rico, John Bass was also an amateur journalist, artist (namely painting and etching) and composer of published music.
 Mr. Bass collected both fine art and cultural artifacts, including a sizeable manuscript collection that now lives in the Carnegie Hall Archives.
 In 1963, the couple bequeathed a collection of more than 500 works, including Old Master paintings, textiles and sculptures to the City of Miami Beach, under the agreement that a Bass Museum of Art would remain open to the public in perpetuity.

 The museum opened its doors on April 7, 1964; at the time, it was the only municipally operated art gallery in South Florida.
 The city spent $160,000 to renovate the structure, which includes what was formerly the Miami Beach Public Library.
 John Bass directed the museum from its founding until his death in 1978.

-Following a series of published reports casting serious doubts upon the authenticity of many of the Bass collection paintings, a group of citizens asked the Art Dealers Association early in 1969 for an independent appraisal.
-In its September 1969 report, the Art Dealers Association wrote: “We believe that it [the Bass collection] comprises the most flagrant and pervasive mislabeling by any museum known to this association.”
-In 1973, the Miami Beach City Council closed the John Bass Art Museum.
+Expansions

-Expansion
+In 1980, art historian Diane Camber was hired as Executive Director of the museum, following a time of turmoil after concerns were raised over attributions in the collection.
+Following a series of published reports casting doubts upon the authenticity of many of the pieces in the collection of paintings, a group of citizens asked the Art Dealers Association early in 1969 for an independent appraisal.
+In 1973, the Miami Beach City Council temporarily closed the Museum before reopening in January 1980.

-In 1980, art historian Diane Camber was hired as Executive Director of the museum.
-For the next thirty years, Camber worked to professionalize museum operations, obtain AAM accreditation, produce scholarly exhibitions and successfully run a capital campaign for a building expansion, developing the museum into a significant cultural institution.
+For the next thirty years, Camber worked to obtain AAM accreditation, produce scholarly exhibitions and successfully run a capital campaign for a building expansion, developing the museum into a significant cultural institution.
 Renovations took place in 2001, and a 16000 sqft expansion designed by Arata Isozaki was inaugurated with the exhibition Globe Miami Island in 2002.

 In 2013, the Bass announced a $7.5 million grant from the City of Miami Beach to begin a second phase of transformation and expansion.
 The museum closed for construction in May 2015 and opened on October 29, 2017.
 The $12 million expansion designed by David Gauld increased the programmable space by almost 50 percent, adding four new galleries of 4100 sqft; Isozaki served as design consultant.
-As part of a rebranding, the Bass removed “Museum of Art” from its name.
+As part of a rebranding, the Bass removed "Museum of Art" from its name.

 In 2022, the Bass received $20.1 million in city-issued funds as part of a municipal general obligation bond that voters authorized in the US midterm elections; it will be used to add a new wing to the museum's building for additional exhibition space.